 Cycling was the first adaptive sports program Operation Comfort started in 2005.

 We have a fleet of hand cycles, road bikes, recumbent trikes and tandems we adapt and fit to you!
-Rides are lead by our cycling coaches with assistance from the program Ambassador Athletes.
+Rides are lead by our cycling coaches with assistance from some of our Senior Veteran Athletes.
 Everyone involved work to keep participants safe while maximizing their independence.

 Our cycling team, Team America, participates in training rides, special events, camps, clinics and competitions together throughout the year.

 Please contact our cycling coaches using the email link at the bottom of the page to schedule a bike fitting.

 There are different bikes for different abilities: